iwhitmor/reading-notes-201/reading01.md

   - The HTML SCRIPT element is used in HTML to tell the browser to load the JS file

- All information taken from "HTML & CSS Design and Build Websites" and "Javascript & JQuery Interactive Front-End Web Development" by Jon Duckett
+ Information taken from "HTML & CSS Design and Build Websites" and "Javascript & JQuery Interactive Front-End Web Development" by Jon Duckett